allie x is our sweet-sounding candy crush

 I think I would pick my grandfather whom I never met.
 He's English actually.

 I think it was The Empathy Exams: Essays by Leslie Jamison.
 I have put so much time into work during the last year, I am ashamed to admit I have read much less then at other times in my life.

-I have learnt that I am more of a woman then I thought.
+I have learned that I am more of a woman than I thought.

 Which new music speaks to you the most?

 I've been listening to Flume, Nicola Cruz, and The Internet.

 What's the best advice you've ever received and who was it from?

 "If you knew you would eventually succeed, how would you do things differently now?"
 Martin Kierszenbaum said that to me.

 You've said that your music doesn't sound like how it looks in your head.
 What did you mean by that?